emm-sam/Data-Collection-Pipeline/README.md

 - $ aws configure

 terminal commands:
+> $ docker login

 to create the docker image (be inside the directory with DOCKERFILE)
 > $ docker build -t nameimage:tag .
+> $ docker push username/image:tag

+once image created and pushed to dockerhub:
+> $ docker pull emmsam/scraper:latest

 to create/run the container: